MATTMCCA/Heliotrope/log/README.md

 ---
 All in all, I think this is coming along pretty good.
 Minus a few stupid and expensive mistakes, I'm making good progress.
 GoodJob Self!

+# Log 013
+Today I swapped the 33K and 102 resistor to fix my mistake.
+That went smooth.

+I also re flowed the MCU to fix a few bad joints.
+Two keys still did not work.
+After swapping MCU's and re flowing 3 more times, I figured it was software not hardware.
+I then found this [issue](https://github.com/qmk/qmk_firmware/issues/7855) which basically states not to use PA9 as an input pin because its for vbus sensing.
+GUESS WHO USED PA9 AS IN INPUT PIN!!??
+THIS GUY!!!

+So... after swearing for 30 or so min, I found a [solution](https://github.com/qmk/qmk_firmware/blob/4195eb8fe1de39855b622ee282950c10fdbf0988/keyboards/xelus/valor_frl_tkl/rev2_0/readme.md), its a patch for the os.
+After making changes to the core, which I didn't want to do, everything works.
+YAY!

+Now to fix the artwork, so I can spin one more final board.